 - Other employees at HdK have gone on to take successful positions at The Tate, Royal Opera House or for well-known vlogging agency Gleam Futures

 - Quarterly or more organised team social events

-- Annual training allowance of £300pa – pro rata
+- Annual training allowance of £500 pro rata per year

 - Arts Marketing Association membership

 - Opportunity to attend industry in person training events for free including access to galleries and museums

 - Invites to client events and performances